Howdy friend and Welcome aboard!

 Need the best?
 Check out this list of features for the Yeti:

-- Versatility.
+1. Versatility.
 Does well in a variety of applications.
 Just don’t purchase it with the intent of solely recording vocals and instruments.
-It can also be used with the provided stand or with a separate mic stand + shock-mount as well as: a windscreen or pop-filter depending on your preference.
+It can also be used with the provided stand or with a separate mic stand + shock mount as well as: a windscreen or pop-filter depending on your preference.

-- Features.
+2. Features.
 This baby is basically ready to go out of the box.
-4 polar patterns, gain switch, zero-latency headphone jack for live monitoring (What is latency?), mute button, great USB cable, and elegant design make it perfect for pod-casters who need everything in one place.
+4 polar patterns, a gain switch, a zero-latency headphone jack for live monitoring (What is latency?), a mute button, a great USB cable, and an elegant design make it perfect for pod-casters who need everything in one place.

-- Well-rounded sound.
-Does exceptional with an array of voice types.
+4. Well-rounded sound.
+Does exceptionally with an array of voice types.

 Well, that’s about it for today my friend!
 I hope you’ve enjoyed this Samson Meteor mic review.